cyrusimap/cyrus-imapd/docsrc/imap/developer/thoughts/improved_mboxlist_sort.rst

 You can't enable and disable ``improved_mboxlist_sort`` on a live system.
 You need to dump and load the necessary database after stopping and before starting the master process.
+Note that you should move or rename the original mailboxes.db out of the way between dumping the old and loading the new.

 Dumping the mailboxes.db file

 ::

     ctl_mboxlist -d > /var/tmp/mailboxes.txt
+    mv mailboxes.db mailboxes.db.orig
     ctl_mboxlist -u < /var/tmp/mailboxes.txt

 If your subscription databases are not in flat files you need to do